p/seriamp/README.md

 Yamaha receivers permit setting Zone 2 and Zone 3 volumes in standby as well, whereas Integra (at least DTR-50.4) only permits the main zone volume to be set in standby.

+## Utilities

+Each supported receiver/amplifier type comes with a command-line utility to issue commands to the respective receivers/amplifiers.
+These are:

+- `integra`
+- `sonamp`
+- `yamaha` (controls RS-232-capable Yamaha receivers via the serial port)
+- `ynca` (controls network-capable Yamaha receivers via the YNCA protocol, serial or IP)

+These utilities are a good starting point to explore the functionality available over the serial or network interfaces.
+By default, they issue commands directly to the receiver/amplifier (via either a serial port or network connection).

+For "production" use, these utilities are also capable of routing the commands through the respective control daemons, described in the next section.
+This eliminates lost/broken responses that would happen when multiple clients are communicating with the same receiver/amplifier without mutual coordination.

+## Daemons

+Each supported receiver/amplifier type comes with a daemon that exposes the device's functionality over the network, permits safe access of the device by multiple clients, and provides state caching.
+The daemons are:

+- `integra-web`
+- `sonamp-web`
+- `yamaha-web`

+The daemons provide an HTTP API to control the respective device.

+The "production" deployment of seriamp is to run one daemon on a computer closest to the receiver/amplifier being controlled and perform all operations on the receiver/amplifier by issuing commands to the daemon.
+The command-line utilities provide the `--service` command-line option to achieve this.

 ## Sonamp Auto Power Daemon